Congress

 The Lancet Commission on Global Surgery defined Global Surgery as the multidisciplinary field aimed at enhancing surgical care as an integrated aspect of a well-organized and “fit for purpose” health care system.
 Unfortunately, we are very far from achieving this reality.
 Currently, over two thirds of the world’s population lack access to reasonably priced, secure surgical and anesthetic care and 18 million deaths could be avoided yearly if patients had timely access to safe, high-quality surgical care.

-The conference is organised by the European Global Surgery Network and will start with 3 days (8-10th of October) of pre-conference hands-on workshops in divers global surgical subjects as trauma, acute abdomen, ENT problems, anesthesia, gynaecology, neurosurgery, etc. This course is organised for medical doctors and specialists from either high-or middle and low income countries with interest in global surgical subjects.
+The conference was organized by the European Global Surgery Network and started with 3 days (8-10th of October) of pre-conference hands-on workshops in diverse global surgical subjects such as trauma, acute abdomen, ENT problems, anesthesia, gynaecology, neurosurgery, etc. This course was organized for medical doctors and specialists from either high- or middle and low income countries with interest in global surgical subjects.

 German Society For Global And Tropical Surgery